-“Your mom swallowed or took a bite out of some soap,” the night nurse from Mom’s memory care home had said over the phone.
+“Your mom swallowed or took a bite out of some soap,” the night nurse from Mom’s memory care home had said over the phone at eight o’clock that night.
 “Her face is swelling from some sort of reaction.
 I called the ambulance.”

 I heard reaction while lounging in my pajamas waiting for the NBA Finals game to be broadcast, and casually thought mosquito bite.